erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 This is particularly true for the dampening case which is most likely where the array will experience the highest angular velocities.
 If the momentum vector were to lie parallel to the velocity their steering to rotate them toward an orthogonal orientation to produce the torque necessary for dampening, though it might be possible to conceive a controller that tries to avoid orthogonality during velocity peaks.

-Since the torque produced by the CMG also depends on the momentum of the gyroscope and the gimbal velocity (instead of the base rate) the following relationship hold true (see @citation-needed) for full discussion):
+Since the torque produced by the CMG also depends on the momentum of the gyroscope and the gimbal velocity (instead of the base rate) the following relationship holds true (see section 3.2.6 of @LeveSpacecraftMomentumControl2015) for full discussion):

 { #eqn:torque-velocity-relation}
 \begin{equation}